nicholasgriffintn/deno-exploration/README.md

 - Both Node.js and Deno use the V8 engine

+- Built on typescript and you don't need to manually configure an environment in order to work with Deno and TypeScript

+- Browser based APIs are built into Deno

+- Because it doesn't use NPM, there's no massive node_modules folder to worry about.

 ## Cons

 - Tools like AWS Lambda natively support Node, not Deno, outside of custom runtimes.